objectify/objectify/README.md

 # Objectify

-Objectify is a Java data access API specifically designed for the Google Cloud Datastore (aka the Google App Engine Datastore).
-It occupies a
-"middle ground"; easier to use and more transparent than JDO or JPA, but significantly more convenient than the low-level API libraries that Google provides.
+Objectify is a Java data access API specifically designed for the Google Cloud Datastore (aka the Google App Engine Datastore aka Firestore in Cloud Datastore mode).
+It occupies a "middle ground"; easier to use and more transparent than JDO or JPA, but significantly more convenient than the low-level API libraries that Google provides.
 Objectify is designed to make novices immediately productive yet also expose the full power of the Datastore.

 **Important note about versions**: Objectify v5 and prior use the _Google App Engine API for Java_ and therefore can only be used within Google App Engine Standard.
 Objectify v6+ uses the _Cloud Datastore API_ and can be used from anywhere - GAE Standard, GAE Flex, GCE, or outside Google Cloud entirely.
 See the [FAQ](https://github.com/objectify/objectify/wiki/FrequentlyAskedQuestions) for more information.